OXID-eSales/oxideshop-user-documentation/operation/newsletters/preview-tab.rst

       [{ oxcontent ident="oxemailfooter" }]
    </p>

-There is also such a CMS page for the plain text email with the "oxemailfooterplain” ident.
-Both CMS pages should contain the About Us section so that the correct information about the online shop is sent to the recipients with newsletters and other emails.
+There is also such a CMS page for the plain text e-mail with the "oxemailfooterplain” ident.
+Both CMS pages should contain the About Us section so that the correct information about the online shop is sent to the recipients with newsletters and other e-mails.

 ..
 Intern: oxbaih, Status:, F1: newsletter_preview